telenornms/skogul/README.rst

 About
 -----

-A skogul chain is built from one or more independent receivers which receive data and pass it on to a sender.
+A Skogul chain is built from one or more independent receivers which receive data and pass it on to a sender.
 A sender can either transmit data to an external source (including an other Skogul instance), or make internal changes to data before passing it on to one or more other senders.